Agents

 Dynamo as an Agentic Runtime

-Dynamo exposes agentic hints and uses them at three layers: frontend API, router, and KV cache management.
+Dynamo exposes agentic hints and uses them at the frontend API, router, and backend scheduling layers.
 Together, these enable workload-aware inference instead of generic, state-of-the-moment optimization.

 Agentic Hints

 Agentic hints are per-request metadata that the agent client (e.g. Claude Code, Codex, NeMo Agent Toolkit) sends to Dynamo’s frontend.
 They are carried in the request body under nvext on chat completions.
-The frontend parses them and passes them to the KV router and, where applicable, to the KV cache manager and backends.
+The frontend parses them and passes them to the KV router and, where applicable, to backends.

 - Flow: Harness sets hints in the request → Dynamo frontend parses